Miracles happen to those who believe in them

 Any belief worth having must survive doubt

-Everyone has a bodyguard.
+Everyone has a belief guardian.
 It is a function that helps us survive.
-Learning how our bodyguard works is a fascinating process.
-In my work as a life coach, parenting coach and relationship coach, I help people examine their beliefs and their bodyguards.
-I guide them through getting rid of the beliefs that are bad for them and adopting new healthy and happy ones and I do it with or against the bodyguard.
+Learning how our belief guardian works is a fascinating process.
+In my work as a life coach, parenting coach and relationship coach, I help people examine their beliefs and their guardians.
+I guide them through getting rid of the beliefs that are bad for them and adopting new healthy and happy ones and I do it with or against the guardian.

-When my clients have a bad belief, I trigger their bodyguard to doubt it by asking them to find examples that contradict it.
-When they have a good belief, I help their bodyguard accept it by asking them to find examples that strengthen and support it.
-The bodyguard then uses filter 5 and says, “Yes!
+When my clients have a bad belief, I trigger their guardian to doubt it by asking them to find examples that contradict it.
+When they have a good belief, I help their guardian accept it by asking them to find examples that strengthen and support it.
+The belief guardian then uses filter 5 and says, “Yes!
 This is a successful experience, so I need to let it in”.